 Semester or Year in Cairo

 Students may study for a semester or year at the American University in Cairo (AUC).
 About 5,200 students attend AUC, and about 87 percent of the student body is Egyptian.
 Visiting students may take courses in any of AUC’s departments.
 With the exception of Arabic language and literature courses, the language of instruction at AUC is English.
 Fields of particular interest to USC students include Arabic language, history, Middle Eastern studies (including international relations and politics) and Egyptology.
 USC students must have completed at least two semesters of college-level Arabic or the equivalent in order to study at AUC, and they must take at least one Arabic language course at AUC.
 AUC’s campus is located in New Cairo, at the far edge of the Cairo metropolitan area.
 Visiting students may live in AUC housing on campus or in the Zamalek residence hall in central Cairo.
 Students who live in central Cairo can expect to commute an hour or more each way to the AUC campus.

 Spring Semester or Year at the University of Sussex in Brighton

-The University of Sussex is especially strong in American studies, computer science, English, international relations, neuroscience, biological sciences, psychology and sociology.
+The University of Sussex is especially strong in American studies, cognitive science, computer science, English, international development studies, international relations, neuroscience, biological sciences, psychology and sociology.
 USC students are directly enrolled in courses with British students.
 Situated near the seaside resort town of Brighton, the university is only an hour away by train from London and just a half hour from Gatwick Airport.
 Brighton has a very active arts scene and a lively nightlife, and 10 percent of the residents are university students.
 Students live in university housing either on or off campus.